How to get into Destiny 2

 You have three character slots in Destiny 2 and three classes.
 If you really love Destiny, you can max out one of each class, or level three Titans if you absolutely want to.

-Hunters—Hunters are stealthy creatures, focussed on setting traps and slinging sick fiery revolvers.
-Their key supers include a bow and arrow that can tether enemies in one spot (which is fantastic in PvP), a multishot revolver that can kill a fellow Guardian with one pull of the trigger, and a staff wielding, jedi-like, super that shocks anything it touches to death.
+Hunters—Hunters are stealthy creatures, focused on setting traps and slinging sick fiery revolvers.
+Their key supers include a bow and arrow that can tether enemies in one spot (which is fantastic in PvP), a multi-shot revolver that can kill a fellow Guardian with one pull of the trigger, and a staff wielding, Jedi-like, super that shocks anything it touches to death.
 Their primary role is to clear smaller enemies in swathes or deal some of the highest damage in the game with the Gunslinger super and the Celestial Nighthawk exotic helmet.

 What's the best way to level up?